hoeken/PsychicHttp/README.md

 # Porting From ESPAsyncWebserver

 If you have existing code using ESPAsyncWebserver, you will feel right at home with PsychicHttp.
 Even if internally it is much different, the external interface is very similar.
 Some things are mostly cosmetic, like different class names and callback definitions.
 A few things might require a bit more in-depth approach.
-If you're porting your code and run into issues that aren't covered here, please post and issue.
+If you're porting your code and run into issues that aren't covered here, please post an issue.

 ## Globals Stuff